rosschapman/internetross/blog.md

 - [Starting a new blog and jumping right into an article I read about dependency injection using function parameters](#starting-a-new-blog-and-jumping-right-into-an-article-i-read-about-dependency-injection-using-function-parameters)

 <hr>

+# The awkwardsness of downloading concurrent, asynchronous academic threads around 2003/4

+Tags: _feminism, racism, academia, memory_
+8/30/2020

+Halfway through _Companions in Conversation_ and I'm having this memory of being in college -- clacking away code points on the cheap silicons of a Micron computer -- practicing new knowledges in my class essays just like Haraway admits while writing the _Cyborg Manifesto_: "trying out some of the knowledges that hadn’t been mine that I was getting from my colleagues _[professors (in my case)]_ and the graduate students in the program."
+I remember deploying the token "implosion."
+I probably got it from Haraway.

+And yet -- perhaps a small singe of regret in my tummy neuronics, and deja vu -- this word play was happening while I was coming to grips with the nightmare material of Black and Brown people in America through black feminist and black feminist incarceration studies.
+Our class journalled, and so I produced heartbroken journaling about the new Jim Crow (pre Michelle Alexander), taking some liberties with text.
+I wonder, now, if the linguistic turns in those reflections foreclosed, too soon, real collaborative feeling; like community, or, because it's hard to resist, kinship and worlding.
+Like, was it annoying and arrogant production as a white man (albeit barely emerged from childhoo)?
+I regret a final project that was a bit too stylistic and "discursive."
+I'm remembering a kind of safe feeling in postructuralism.
+But perhaps that was just the safety of academia which easily postpones praxis and _doing something_ while chatting in well-funded monuments to robber barons.
+Because, like, I'm also remembering that the materiality was a welcome call to action.
+Perhaps I wielded it -- some subconscious desire for participation in social movemnet -- as an antidote to the fist two years of cultural studies and dorm-room politics.
+It's hard to remember exactly if I was that wise; maybe the blunt horrors of the Bush regime's colonialism/imperialism was enough of a catalytic flow through the student bodies progressive consciousness.

+Still, interesting to wonder, now, about the concurrent postructural deluge of neologisms and deconstructuring of gender, race, class opressions, cyborg multiplicities back then; while faced with newly understood, centuries old urgencies of white supramcist capitalist patriarchy and Black holocaust.
+I'm at the same place now, returned, recurred.
+Which is somewhat shocking and all to expected in America.

+That said, the second time around, considering how Haraway's work traveled and continues to travel in the last 15-20 years, I'm excited to be hailed again, thinking with her.
+While moving duckets to organizing, talking to white brothers about racism.
+Worlding assemblages seems really relevant still as the complexes of racial capitalism and white psychosis have become wider, deeper, and micronic.

 # Byzantine algorithm studies: Using math to reverse an integer